stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 RE establishes the services that the customer requires from the software system.
 RE also establishes the constraints under which the software system operates.

 **SRS (software requirements specification)** which is established under RE should focus on the the _what_ (e.g., what should our software system do) rather than the _how_ (e.g., how should our software system accomplish tasks).

+## Software Intensive Systems

+What do we mean when we talk about software systems?
+A software system is really a software _intensive_ system that includes software, hardware, and context in which the system is used.